 - Make sure your chosen seed variety works well for indoor gardening.

 Containers - Dill is in the same plant family as carrots and produces a taproot to anchor itself into the soil.
 In order for it to grow sufficiently, choose containers that are at least 12” deep to accommodate the tap root and a minimum of 6-8” in diameter.
 If your container does not have sufficient drainage holes in the bottom use a drill (or similar tool) to create some, to allow excess water to drain from the potting soil.
+For deep roots like this, we opt for the 12” Bloem planter, you can buy it at Amazon here.

 Growing Media - One of the most important components to growing any plants in containers is to start with a high-quality growing substrate.
 The substrate acts as a reservoir holding the appropriate amount of moisture and nutrients around the roots of the plants; it creates pockets of airspace allowing the roots to breathe; and potting soil anchors the roots, keeping plants supported and upright.